xmartlabs/XLForm/README.md

 Form Values
 ------------------------

+#### formValues

+You can get all form values invoking `-(NSDictionary *)formValues;` to either `XLFormViewController` instance or `XLFormDescriptor` instance.

-A `NSDictionary` is created from the `XLFormDescriptor` instance.
+The returned `NSDictionary` is created following this rules:

+`XLForm` adds a value for each `XLFormRowDescriptor` instance not contained in a multivalued section, the dictionary key is the value of `XLFormRowDescriptor` `tag` property.

-`XLForm` adds a dictionary item for each multivalued section containing an `NSArray` with the instance values of the `XLFormRowDescriptor`s contained in the section.
+It also adds a dictionary item for each multivalued section containing an `NSArray` with the instance values of the `XLFormRowDescriptor`s contained in the section.
 For instance, if we have a section with the tag property equal to `tags` and the following values on the contained rows: 'family', 'male', 'female', 'client', the generated value will be `tags: ['family', 'male', 'female', 'client']`

-It also adds a value for each `XLFormRowDescriptor` instance not contained in a multivalued section, the dictionary key is the value of `XLFormRowDescriptor` `tag` property.
+#### httpParameters

-In same cases the form value may differ from the value of `XLFormRowDescriptor` instance.
-This is usually the case of selectors row, the selected value could be a core data object or any other object.
+In same cases the form value we need may differ from the value of `XLFormRowDescriptor` instance.
+This is usually the case of selectors row and when we need to send the form values to some endpoint, the selected value could be a core data object or any other object.
 In this cases XLForm need to know how to get the value and the description of the selected object.

-XLForm follows the following rules to get `XLFormRowDescriptor` value:
+When using `-(NSDictionary *)httpParameters` method, `XLForm` follows the following rules to get `XLFormRowDescriptor` value:

 1. If the object is a `NSString`, `NSNumber` or `NSDate`, the value is the object itself
 2. If the object conforms to protocol `XLFormOptionObject`, XLForm gets the value from `formValue` method.
 3. Otherwise it return nil.
-That means you should conforms the protocol :).

 This is the protocol declaration:

 ```objc